ronan-cros/arduino-learning/03-LEDCircuit/Notes.md

 In this third lesson, I learned to create a circuit using my arduino to blink a LED as many times as I want.

 What I did:
-1. I connected pin 13 to the breadboard using a wire
+1. I connected pin 12 to the breadboard using a wire
 2. I connected the wire to a 330 Ohms resistor
-3. I connected the resistor to a LED, using the anode for current input and the cathode for current output
+3. I connected the resistor to a red LED, using the anode for current input and the cathode for current output
-4. I connected the LED's cathode to the GND pin and ran the code
+4. I connected the LED's cathode to the ground rail
+5. I repeated the process for other LEDs, using a green LED for pin 11, and a blue LED for pin 10
+6. I then used a wire to connect the ground rail to the GND pin on my arduino
+7. I ran the code

 The code I used:
-1. Set pin 13 as an output
+1. Set pin 12, 11, and 10 as an output
-2.
+2. Loop the code 5 times to blink the red LED
+3. Loop the code 10 times to blink the green LED
+4. Loop the code 15 times to blink the blue LED
+5. Repeat indefinitely

+What I learned:
+-The holes on the inner part of the breadboard are connected by columns (also called terminal strips) -The holes on the outer part of the breadboard are connected by rows, also called power rails -A resistor with around 200 Ohms must be used in a circuit using a LED -The

+Challenges I encountered:
+-Writing the same line of code many times to repeat the same action wastes a lot of time, so I searched up a line that could loop the code to blink the LED a specific number of times
+(for int i

+Resources I used: